• Skip to primary navigation

 • fresh ginger

-• jaggery - I use jaggery powder (because I am lazy).
-But you can grate the jaggery blocks as well.
-You can be substitute it with brown sugar as well.
+• jaggery - I use jaggery powder, but you can grate the jaggery blocks as well.
+You can be substitute it with brown sugar or palm sugar.

 • tamarind - I use tamarind paste because it is convenient.
 I have included on how to make your own paste at home below.